-Directors Hélène Cattet and Bruno Forzani discuss adapting a novel for the first time, creating visceral rather than ornamental images, and the unique approach they demand from their actors.
+Directors Hélène Cattet and Bruno Forzani discuss Let the Corpses Tan, adapting a novel for the first time, creating visceral rather than ornamental images, and the unique approach they demand from their actors.
 Read the rest of our TIFF coverage here.

 With only three feature films under their belt but a strong and peculiar style, writing and directing duo Hélène Cattet and Bruno Forzani have already made a name for themselves.
 Echoing very specific, bygone sub-genres, their films are more than mere homages.
 Indeed, Cattet and Forzani are more interested in the visceral potential of images than they are in their beauty or vintage value.
 Their first feature, Amer (2009), offered a mind-bending, female-centered spin on giallo cinema, while The Strange Colour of your Body’s Tears (2013) reappropriated images and obsessions from the films of Dario Argento to create an entirely new sensation of frenzy and fear.

 With Let the Corpses Tan, the couple has created its most hypnotic and haptic work to date.
 With its roots in the polizieschi (the Italian crime film of the late 1960s-1970s) but also in the spaghetti western, the film blends both highly stylised genres into an experience of the senses as psychologically engaging as it is physically involving.
 Brought together by a bank robbery gone sour, an ensemble of mismatched characters find themselves willing to do anything for the gold.
 Under the punishing Mediterranean sun, greed, illusions, and desire blend into an explosive mix that left this viewer exhilarated.